mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/configure-azure-cloud-provider/index.md

 In Kommander, select the Workspace associated with the credentials you are adding.

-Navigate to Administration > Cloud Providers and click the Add Cloud Provider button.
+Navigate to **Administration > Cloud Providers** and select the **Add Cloud Provider** button.

 ![Add Cloud Provider](/ksphere/kommander/img/add-cloud-provider.png)

-- Choose a memorable name for your cloud provider for later reference.
+- Select a name for your cloud provider for later reference.
 Consider choosing a name that matches the AWS user.
-- Fill out Client ID with the `APP_ID`.
+- Fill in Client ID with the `APP_ID` value.
-- Fill out Client Secret with the `PASSWORD`.
+- Fill in Client Secret with the `PASSWORD` value.
-- Fill out Tenant ID with the `TENANT`.
+- Fill in Tenant ID with the `TENANT` value.
-- Fill out Subscription ID with the `SUBSCRIPTION_ID`.
+- Fill in Subscription ID with the `SUBSCRIPTION_ID` value.
-- Click Verify and Save to verify that the credentials are valid and to save your provider.
+- Select **Verify** and **Save** to verify the credentials are valid and to save your provider.

 ![Azure Cloud Provider Form with values](/ksphere/kommander/img/Azure-Cloud-provider-with-values.png)

 Figure 8 - Azure Cloud Provider Form with values

-Once created, a Cloud Provider’s display name or credentials can be updated.
+After the provider is created, a Cloud Provider’s display name or credentials can be updated.